vieuxcolon/ehealth-horizontal-federated-learning/dp_and_faireness_results.md

 This experiment modifies one of our code base to implement **Vertical (VFL) and Horizontal Federated Learning (HFL) pipelines** with **differential privacy** and **fairness evaluation** on the **UCI Breast Cancer dataset**.

-# Remark: We used documents formatted in this Summary style to also serve as learning aid in our FL Programme.
+# Remark: We used documents formatted in this Summary style to also serve us as learning aid in our FL Programme.
 ---

 ## **Metric Definitions**